 Frozen crab cakes are precooked, so you just have to heat them up using the directions below.

-- Place the frozen crab cakes in the air fryer and cook for 7-8 minutes until warmed thoroughly.
-I like to use an Instant-Read Thermometer to check the inside of the patties to ensure they’re warm enough in the center.
+2. Place the frozen crab cakes in the air fryer and air fry crab cakes for 7-8 minutes until warmed thoroughly.

 If using frozen mini crab cakes, check them at around 5 minutes.
 Since they are smaller in size, they will cook faster than regular-sized ones.